A two-terminal solid-state Headlight Modulator

 It took me a while, but I got around to building the two lead headlight-modulator we talked about last month.
 Here is the circuit I came up with.
 It only has two leads, and is inserted in the ground lead of the headlight bulb.
 Terminal 'A' goes to the bulb, terminal 'B' goes to chassis ground.

-Naturally you could put this in the positive lead of a lamp as well, but in most cases.
+Naturally you could put this in the positive lead of a lamp as well.
 Just remember that you'll likely only make either the high or the low beam blink that way.
 Which might be what you want.

 C1 1000 uF 20V Aluminum Electrolytic